kloimhardt/bb-web/README.md

 ## Run project
 This small client-server demo is written in Clojure.
 The main feature is that no Clojure installation is needed.
 Nevertheless you can live code the Web-GUI yourself.

-Make sure you have a version of [Babashka with httpkit](https://github.com/borkdude/babashka/issues/556) on your computer, it is just a single executable file.
-Having that in place, open a terminal window, change into your bb-web directory and type:
+Make sure you have a version of [Babashka with httpkit](https://github.com/borkdude/babashka/issues/556) on your computer, it is just a single executable file with the two letter name `bb`.
+Having that in place, open a console window, change into your bb-web directory and type:

     bb server.clj

 Your web-browser will open and show some buttons.
 Try them out and see Babashka in action on the client side.

- If your terminal shows a `Could not find: org.httpkit.server` error, your currently installed Babashka does not support http-kit.
+ If you see the `Could not find: org.httpkit.server` error, your local Babashka does not support http-kit.
+Again, get one that does.

 To code your own ideas, edit the file `client.cljs`.
 Maybe change the text that is displayed on top of the web-page.
 Press `hot reload` and see the changes.